Texas Wild Hog Hunting Basics

-Texas hog hunting basics is concerned with why wild hogs behave in a specific way.
-Surprisingly, hogs are the most intelligent 4 legged land animal in the Northern Hemisphere.
+Hog hunting basics is concerned with understanding the wild hog’s ability to detect and avoid hunters.
+Surprisingly, hogs are the most intelligent four legged land animal in the Northern Hemisphere.
 Wild hogs are nocturnal in nature.
 After sunset, they roam around foraging for food.
 Hogs are omnivores, eating vegetation and meat.
 Like most wild animals, they are not very active during bad weather conditions or low moonlight.
 Understanding hog hunting basics will improve any hunter’s success ratio.
+Texas Wild Hog gives a brief history of wild hogs in Texas.

 Hog Hunting Environment

-The moonlight and weather plays a large role in Texas hog hunting.
+The moonlight and weather plays a huge role in Texas wild hog hunting.
 A bright moon with a clear sky is the best condition.
 Extreme cold or hot temperatures will reduce hog movement.
 A strong wind or heavy rainfall will dramatically reduce hog activity.

 The most important aspect of a hog hunting is the wild hog’s incredible sense of smell.
 Hogs don’t need to see a hunter to detect their presence.
 They can smell the human scent up wind long before the hunter sees the hog.